yihune21/yihune21/README.md

 - ⚡ Fun fact: ...
 -->
  - 🔭 I’m currently working on fullstack software development.
- - 🌱 I’m currently learning programming skills
+ - 🌱 I’m currently learning programming skills.
- - 👯 I’m looking to collaborate on projects
+ - 👯 I’m looking to collaborate on projects.
  - 📫 Reach me out on:<br/>
         -<a href="https://t.me/Atie_Mb21">Telegram</a><br/>
         -<a href="https://www.linkedin.com/in/yihune-zewdie-23a766258/">LinkedIn</a>